Oscar Winning Best Actresses in really Retro Comic Screen Romances…

 Emma Thompson in The Tall Guy (1989)

-It was Richard Curtis’ comedy writing debut and has a who’s who of 80s British comedy behind the camera with director Mel Smith and in front of it with a supporting role from Rowan Atkinson.
+This film was Richard Curtis’ comedy writing debut and has a who’s who of 80s British comedy behind the camera with director Mel Smith and in front of it with a supporting role from Rowan Atkinson.
 It’s quite a sweet romantic comedy and yes, one of those first movies I sobbed at the cinema.
 And an essential for Jeff Goldblum fans everywhere (you know who you are).

 Glenda Jackson in A Touch of Class (1973)